 There are lots of venues where you can book your own private space for drinks, or check out the rooftop bar options in larger cities.

 This is a question that many brides ask themselves as they sift through their various groups of female friends and family members and wonder who to invite.

 There is no limit to the number of hen dos you can have.
 In fact, the majority of brides choose to have several mini hen party events to celebrate with different groups over having the one traditional huge hen weekend.

 If you have chosen to have your main hen party abroad then it is an even better idea to have more than one celebration.

 Asking all your friends and family to join on a hen weekend outside of the UK is a big ask which requires a considerable financial, time and travel commitment.

-There will inevitably be several hens who can’t manage it, so offering them a second option of a more low-key hen party closer to home is a great idea.
+There will inevitably be several hens who can’t manage it, so offering them a second option of a more low-key hen party closer to where you live is a great idea.

 We hope we’ve been able to provide some solutions for any low-key hen parties you are planning.

-Let us know if you have any other ideas in the comments!
+Let us know if you have any other suggestions in the comments!